crisbee/IntroToDataPowerOnDockerLab/README.md

 # Put your configurations in source control using Git

-We want to be able to use these configurations over and over, see what changes from version to version, and share them with team members.
+We want to be able to use these configurations over and over, see what changes from version to version, and share them with team members, and work on them with team members.
 The best place do that is in a Git repository.
 We will "push" these files to our git repo now.

 >Note: Most GitHub repositories, like the ones we are using, are public.
 Anybody can see it.
 In a real scenario, you would have your own private repository that allowed you to control access.

-NOTE and UPDATE:
+# TODO:
   May have to stop the container.
 During testing, try with it running.
 I wrote the below with it stopped.
 [ibmuser@localhost IntroToDataPowerOnDockerLab]$ docker ps CONTAINER ID        IMAGE                       COMMAND             CREATED             STATUS              PORTS                    NAMES a868e8dd216b        ibmcom/datapower:2018.4.1   "/start.sh"         9 days ago          Up 9 days           0.0.0.0:9090->9090/tcp   mystifying_wright
 [ibmuser@localhost IntroToDataPowerOnDockerLab]$ docker stop a868e8dd216b
 a868e8dd216b
-END NOTE
+END TODO

 Use the below commands to push your configuration file to your GitHub repository.